muhammaddevops/nc-news/README.md

 This app is reddit-style app where users can read, post, comment and vote on articles.

+## To run the application locally

+- Click code on the top right of this page and copy the URL for this repository
+- Open your terminal and then type. $ git clone {paste the URL of this repository} This will clone it.
+- Navigate (using the 'cd' command) into the new folder and type. $ npm install.
+This installs the required dependencies.
+- Finally, to run the React project type $ npm start.

 ## User Stories when building the app

+### Users are able to:

 - view a list of all articles
 - view a page for each topic with a list of related articles.